lydiob7/project-template/README.md

 ### UI Reducer

 This is the reducer slice responsible for injecting all the text in the app.
 It has a sidebar with a menu, the app general information, the main content and the footer data.
+Furthermore it manages the theme color, you can manage toggling the theme between _'light'_ and _'dark'_.

 ### Auth Reducer